 10 Things You Didn’t Know About St. Patrick’s Day

 1.)
 St. Patrick wasn’t Irish.

-Eventually, he escaped, returned to Britain and according to legend, a heavenly voice came to him in a dream and commanded he return to Ireland and convert the country to Christianity.
+Eventually, he escaped and returned to Britain and according to legend, a heavenly voice came to him in a dream and commanded him to return to Ireland and convert the country to Christianity.

 2.)
 The Irish Don’t Consume More Alcohol than any other country: